fishR-Core-Team/RFishBC/README.md

 The **RFishBC** package helps fisheries scientists collect growth data from calcified structures and back-calculate estimated lengths at previous ages.
 The package is intended to replace much of the functionality provided by the now out-date fishBC software.

+## Use

+General desriptions for using **RFishBC** are under the *Vignettes* tab at the top of the page.
+I suggest at least quickly reading each vignette to get an overall feel for **RFishBC** and then following the workflow suggestions in the last vignette.
+Detailed descriptions for each function are under the *Reference* tab at the top of the page.

 ## Installation

 The most recent development version (on GitHub) of **RFishBC** may be installed by running the two lines below in your R console.